 What Learning Pathways are offered at Arizona Language Preparatory?

-ALP is offering both an online pathway and an in-person pathway (once schools are permitted to open).
+ALP is offering both an online pathway and an in-person pathway.

 Why is a Flex Model or Hybrid Learning not being used?